-Having moved modern grandfather clocks I would like to pass along some tips that I hope are useful if you are transporting your clock.
-If you are unsure, a professional will perform the service but you will pay travel time plus disassembly/set-up time, shop supplies and tax.
-There is no need to call in a … More How to transport your modern tall-case clock
+Having moved modern grandfather clocks these are some useful some tips when transporting your clock.
+If you are unsure, a professional will certainly perform the service but consider the cost before you decide since you will pay travel time plus disassembly/set-up time, shop supplies and tax.
+A call to a professional is unnecessary if you … More Transporting your modern tall-case clock – a how to

 Tick-Talk Tuesday is about the letters and comments I have received from you, the reader, concerning your clock, issues you might have had and challenges you face and my responses to your questions with advice on your particular clock concern and of course, my general comments.
 For those comments and questions that stump even me, … More Tick Talk Tuesday #12 – Arthur Pequegnat Nelson hall clock

 There is a peculiar phenomena happening in the clock world today and that is tumbling clock prices.
-French cartelle clocks, American jewelers regulators, original E. Howard and Willard banjo clocks to name a few have retained their value but clocks that would have sold for hundreds of dollars a few short years ago can be … More Why clock prices are so low
+French cartelle clocks, American jewelers regulators, original E. Howard and Willard banjo clocks to name a few have retained their value but clocks that would have sold for hundreds of dollars a few short years ago can be … More Low antique clock prices – are they here to stay